 In 1720 there was a hospital in Gloucester that belonged to Luke Singleton Snr and whilst at Norton he designed a new Gloucester infirmary, later Gloucester Royal Hospital, Southgate Street, which was built in 1755 and was financed by gifts and legacies, the timbers from the Forest of Dean being donated by King George II.

-[The Royal Hospital closed in 1975 and was demolished in 1984.]
+The Royal Hospital closed in 1975 and was demolished in 1984.

 Luke died and was buried at Norton on 30 August 1768.
 In his Will of 1765 Luke makes bequests to each of his sisters and to sons Thomas and William.

 A Luke Singleton, possibly the son, or another person altogether, was still in possession of property at Bishopgate in 1787.
-Wife Mary was buried on 9 May 1780, also at Norton, and the Norton Court estates passed to William Singleton.

 William Singleton was a "druggist" or chemist in London and married Ann Bird of Barton-on-the-Heath, daughter of John Bird MP.
 If he was living in London, William still kept close ties to Norton and Gloucester.
 He is described as ‘of Norton’ in several leases from the 1760s and was appointed sheriff of Gloucestershire in 1769.
 William was declared bankrupt and was also somehow involved with the bankruptcy of Samuel Garbett the Birmingham chemist.
 William died and was buried at Norton on 6 January 1778 and his wife became named in the bankruptcy due to her being sole executor.
-Widow Ann was still being assessed for land tax on property at Norton in 1769
+Widow Ann was still being assessed for land tax on property at Norton in 1769.

 In a Chancery case of Singleton against Mitchell and others from 27 June 1786 we find a particular of the estate late of William Singleton, deceased.
 The estate was to be sold in three lots with Lot 1 being the mansion house of Norton Court.